K'chi miigwech/Great thanks for visiting and your interest in Native American Studies at NMU.

 Professor April Lindala has lived in Marquette since 1988 when she first attended Northern Michigan University as an undergraduate.
 She earned a B.S. degree in speech communication with a minor in Native American Studies in 1997.
 April earned a M.A. degree in English in 2003.
 Her thesis was titled, “Voices I Color.”
 In 2006 she obtained a Master of Fine Arts degree in English with a concentration in creative non-fiction writing.
 Her thesis was titled, “Relations.” [photo credit: NMU Alumna Marlee Gunsell]

-April has been employed at NMU since February 1993.
+April has been a full-time employee at NMU since February 1993.
 Her first full-time position was at WNMU-TV13 as the community outreach specialist.
 April moved to the Center for Native American Studies as an admissions counselor in August 1998.
-From September 2000- September 2004, she was the assistant director of Diversity Student Services (now known as MERC).
+From September 2000-September 2004, she was the assistant director of Diversity Student Services (now known as MERC) under the direction of (Coach) Bill Hill.
 In January 2005, she began serving as the interim director of the Center for Native American Studies and was hired permanently in May 2007.
 In 2013, she earned rank of Associate Professor.
-After 13+ years, her final day as director of the Center for Native American Studies was June 30, 2019.
-In Fall of 2019, she was recognized at rank of Full Professor.
+After 13+ years of rewarding, exciting (and sometimes frustrating) work, her final day as director of the Center for Native American Studies was June 30, 2019.
+In Fall of 2019, she earned rank of Full Professor.

 April has had several poems published in various anthologies and publications.
 She was the project director and assistant editor for the anthology, Voice on the Water: Great Lakes Native America Now published by NMU Press.
 The book also features two of her poems.
 Here is a brief list of other accomplishments.